Self-induced heterogeneity in deeply supercooled liquids: Abstract

 \section{Abstract}

-A theoretical treatment of deeply supercooled liquids is difficult because their physical properties emerge from spatial inhomogeneities that are self-induced, transient, and nanoscopic.
-I use computer simulations to analyse self-induced heterogeneity in equilibrium systems approaching the experimental glass transition.
+A theoretical treatment of deeply supercooled liquids is difficult because their properties emerge from spatial inhomogeneities that are self-induced, transient, and nanoscopic.
+I use computer simulations to analyse self-induced static and dynamic heterogeneity in equilibrium systems approaching the experimental glass transition.
 I characterise the broad sample-to-sample fluctuations of salient dynamic and thermodynamic properties in elementary mesoscopic systems.
 Findings regarding local lifetimes and distributions of dynamic heterogeneity are in excellent agreement with recent single molecule studies.
-The broad thermodynamic fluctuations that also emerge correlate strongly with the local dynamics.
+Surprisingly broad thermodynamic fluctuations are also found, which correlate well with dynamics fluctuations, thus providing a local test of the thermodynamic origin of slow dynamics.

-The physical properties of crystals directly follow from the periodic repetition of a unit cell~\cite{Ashcroft}.
-By contrast, amorphous solids are aperiodic structures thus displaying frozen spatial inhomogeneities~\cite{angell1995formation,ediger1996supercooled,wolynes2012structural} which require distinctive theoretical approaches~\cite{singh1985hard,parisi2020theory,berthier2011theoretical}.
-Simple fluids are also structurally disordered, but spatial fluctuations are weak enough that physical properties can be accurately predicted without dealing with disorder~\cite{hansen1990theory}.
-Deeply supercooled liquids represent a conceptual challenge as they are structurally disordered with physical properties that are driven by the existence of spatial heterogeneities, but these fluctuations are transient, induced by the competition between frustrated particle interactions and thermal fluctuations, and of modest spatial extension~\cite{berthier2011theoretical}.
+The physical properties of crystals follow from the periodic repetition of a unit cell~\cite{Ashcroft}.
+By contrast, amorphous solids are aperiodic structures displaying frozen spatial inhomogeneities~\cite{angell1995formation,ediger1996supercooled,wolynes2012structural} which require special theoretical approaches~\cite{singh1985hard,parisi2020theory,berthier2011theoretical}.
+Simple fluids are also structurally disordered, but spatial fluctuations are weak enough that physical properties can be accurately predicted without explicitely dealing with disorder~\cite{hansen1990theory}.
+Deeply supercooled liquids represent a conceptual challenge as they are structurally disordered, with physical properties driven by the existence of spatial heterogeneities, but these fluctuations are transient, induced by the competition between frustrated particle interactions and thermal fluctuations, and of modest spatial extension~\cite{berthier2011theoretical}.